hectorcorrea/ldpserver/readme.md

   1. `cd ldp-testsuite`
   1. Run `bin/mvn package`

-...and then you can run the following command against the LDP Server to execute the tests:
+...and then you can run the following command against the LDP Server to execute an individual test:

+    java -jar target/ldp-testsuite-0.2.0-SNAPSHOT-shaded.jar --server http://localhost:9001 --test name_of_test_goes_here --basic

+...or as follow to run all basic container tests:

     java -jar target/ldp-testsuite-0.2.0-SNAPSHOT-shaded.jar --server http://localhost:9001 --basic

-As of 10/17/2015 these are the results:
+As of 10/17/2015 these are the results of all basic container tests:

     LDP Test Suite
     Total tests run: 90, Failures: 19, Skips: 27